SrevatshenSG/College_projects_-_research/Projects/Adgen-vibecode/README.md

 # AdGen - AI-Powered Ad Campaign Generator

-A modern React application for generating AI-powered advertising campaigns with a beautiful, responsive UI built with TypeScript, Tailwind CSS, and Vite.
+A fully VIBECODED modern React application for generating AI-powered advertising campaigns with a beautiful, responsive UI built with TypeScript, Tailwind CSS, and Vite.

 ## 🚀 Tech Stack